Andrewsluke/A7/README.md

 # Projects
-A collection of my projects!
+A small collection of school projects I've worked on.